 - Add ingredients to the bowl in this order: liquids first, next 1/2 the recommended flour, and other dry ingredients, (yeast on top).
 Pulse “M” switch a few times.
 Mix on speed 2 until thoroughly combined.
-Optional: let dough rest 15-30 minutes, until bubbly.
+Optional: let the dough rest 15-30 minutes, until bubbly.
 (This will enhance the flavor and texture).

-- Add flour until dough pulls from sides and bottom of the bowl and forms a ball slightly over to one side.
+- Add flour until dough pulls from the sides and bottom of the bowl and forms a ball slightly over to one side.